 St. John Fisher College is also a proud participant in the Yellow Ribbon Program, which is an additional benefit authorized under the new Post-9/11 G.I.
 Bill.
 This program, in combination with the Post-9/11 G.I.
 Bill and other federal aid, may cover full tuition and fees for eligible veterans.
 The Yellow Ribbon Program at St. John Fisher College was recently expanded to include eligible undergraduate, graduate and doctoral students.
 Please note that the Yellow Ribbon Program benefits cannot be combined with other St. John Fisher College tuition discounts.
 Questions about Fisher's participation in the Yellow Ribbon Program should be directed to Angela Monnat, Director of Financial Aid, at (585) 385-8042.

-Chapter 30 - The Montgomery GI Bill - Active Duty is the most common and newest program.
-It is for individuals who have been on active duty since 7/01/85, and who paid into an education fund for one year.
+Chapter 30 - The Montgomery GI Bill is for individuals who have been on active duty since 7/01/85, and who paid into an education fund for one year.

 Chapter 1606-1607 - The Montgomery GI Bill - Selective Reserves (formerly chapter 106) is for individuals in the Selected Reserves or National Guard (not on active duty).
 They must be currently and actively drilling and under a 6-year contract.
 They are only eligible for benefits as long as they remain in the reserves.

 Chapter 32 - The Veterans Educational Assistance Program is the post-Vietnam era program.
 It is for individuals who served on active duty from 1/1/77 – 6/30/85.
 This program is sometimes called VEAP.